 Overview

-The Division of Child Care and Early Childhood Education (DCCECE) offers a variety of financial programs and resources to help providers offer quality early child care and education to the children they care for.
+The Office of Early Childhood (OEC) offers a variety of financial programs and resources to help providers offer quality early child care and education to the children they care for.

 Child Care Assistance Program (Vouchers)